ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   This is a `string`, and not a float, i.e. ``version_added: "2.1"``
 :author:
   Name of the module author in the form ``First Last (@GitHubID)``.
 Use a multi-line list if there is more than one author.
+:deprecated:
+  If this module is deprecated, detail when that happened, and what to use instead, e.g.
+  `Deprecated in 2.3.
+Use M(whatmoduletouseinstead) instead.`
+  Ensure `CHANGELOG.md` is updated to reflect this.
 :options:
   One per module argument:

   :option-name:

     * Declarative operation (not CRUD)–this makes it easy for a user not to care what the existing state is, just about the final state, for example `online:`, rather than `is_online:`.